Spatio-Temporal Attributes of Varicella-Zoster Case Number Trends Assist with Optimizing Machine Learning Predictions

 DOI:

-The Varicella zoster (chickenpox) virus (VZV) is a problematic infectious disease with regular outbreaks occurring seasonally in most countries.
+The varicella-zoster virus (VZV) (chickenpox) is a problematic infectious disease with regular outbreaks occurring seasonally in most countries.
 Being able to predict with accuracy the expected number of cases in future weeks based on historical case trend information is an important goal both locally and nationally.
-Space and time-related attributes extracted from the case number trends for the previous twelve weeks of historical VZV cases recorded in Hungary.
+Space and time-related attributes extracted from the case number trends for the previous 12 weeks of historical VZV cases recorded in Hungary.
 These attributes are able to generate reliable predictions for expected VZV cases for multiple weeks ahead.
-Supervised machine learning (SML) combined with feature-selection optimizers can identify combinations of the most effective of fifteen local trend time-series attributes supported.
-These features are complemented with an additional ten regional trend attributes providing the spatial dimension.
+Supervised machine learning (SML) combined with feature selection optimizers can identify combinations of the most effective of 15 local trend time-series attributes supported.
+These features are complemented with an additional 10 regional trend attributes providing the spatial dimension.
 The most practical combination of influential trend attributes varies depending on the number of weeks ahead being forecast.
-SML models are developed using weekly-VZV-case data (2005-2014) for the regions of Hungary focusing on the region of Komarom-Esztergom (Kom) northwest of Budapest.
-SML predictions for up to four weeks ahead are most strongly influenced by the local time-series attributes including moving averages and seasonality components from recently past weeks.
-However, for predictions further forward (up to thirteen weeks) the SML models also exploit regional trend attributes related to recent past rate-of-change in VZV case numbers to provide effective predictions.
-The proposed trend-attribute method provides more accurate case predictions than the commonly used univariate case-forecasting methods relying on moving-average and ARIMA models.
+SML models are developed using weekly VZV case data (2005–2014) for the regions of Hungary focusing on the region of Komarom-Esztergom (Kom) northwest of Budapest.
+SML predictions for up to 4 weeks ahead are most strongly influenced by the local time-series attributes including moving averages (MAs) and seasonality components from recently past weeks.
+However, for predictions further forward (up to 13 weeks) the SML models also exploit regional trend attributes related to recent past rate-of-change in VZV case numbers to provide effective predictions.
+The proposed trend-attribute method provides more accurate case predictions than the commonly used univariate case-forecasting methods relying on MA and autoregressive integrated moving models.
 The applied method also provides a means of data mining the most influential trend attributes and the time ranges of their effectiveness.
 The flexibility and transparency of the technique provide a robust method that could be applied for forecasting short-term epidemiological case numbers associated with other infectious diseases.

 Conflicts of Interest